abdolrhman/seedJenkin/README.md

 # seedJenkin
-## simple task to retrive jobs and save them in sqlite db
+## simple task to retrive jobs from jenkin service and save them in sqlite db